Axway/api-builder-docs/content/en/docs/Getting_Started_With_API_Builder.md

 ---
 title: Getting Started With API Builder
-linkTitle: Getting Started With API Builder
+linkTitle: Getting started with API Builder
+description: ADD A DESCRIPTION
 weight: 20
-date: 2021-03-02
+date: 2021-05-17
 ---

 ## Prerequisites

-You should have NPM (recommended minimum v6.14.11), and Node.js (recommended minimum v12.20.1 LTS) installed.
+You should have NPM (recommended minimum v6.14.12), and Node.js (recommended minimum v12.22.1 LTS) installed.

-{{% variables/apibuilder_prod_name %}} v4 maintains compatibility with a minimum of Node.js v8.9, however, using a version older than v12.20.1 is not recommended.
+{{% variables/apibuilder_prod_name %}} v4 maintains compatibility with a minimum of Node.js v8.9, however, using a version older than v12.22.1 is not recommended.
 See the [Node.js support policy](/docs/node.js_support_policy/) for more information.

 ### Minimum requirements